 So … are we wrong?
 Was John wrong?
 Is it unreasonable to prefer that a visit to the doctor feels like a visit to the mall rather than like a trip to the DMV?
 Many patients are surprised when they see their doctor at the exact scheduled and agreed-upon time, and that seems the reverse of how things should be.
 Still, many medical establishments double book their timeslots to increase their volume of patients.
 While this can be financially beneficial, these decisions should prompt doctors to remember that we are all patients.

 I am a patient.
 Long waits are frustrating and can create a non-therapeutic atmosphere.
 I believe a large part of being a good doctor is remembering what it is like to be a patient.
 Most of us expect and desire the same thing from our visits with our physicians.
 Good bedside manner.
 A sense that people care.
 Good customer service.
 Nobody wants a clinician with poor listening skills who interacts with arrogance and indifference.

-When I started Mindful Medicine I made a promise to myself.
-I vowed to always remember what it is like to be a patient.
+When I started Mindful Medicine, I made a promise to myself that I would always remember what it is like to be a patient.
 Being accessible to my patients is important.
 Minimizing wait times is important.
-Listening, understanding and making a human connection are an immensely important part of patient care.
-I vowed this would be the cornerstone of the type of treatment I provide.
-Even if it means this would happen in exchange for financial gains.
+Listening, understanding, and making a human connection are an immensely important part of patient care.
+I vowed this would be the cornerstone of the type of treatment I provide, even if it meant a financial sacrifice.
 Double booking will never occur.
-Spacing out visits to reduce wait time and give patients more time with the doctor will occur.
-No one should ever have to leave the doctor’s office feeling the way John did in the above story.
+Instead, spacing out visits to reduce wait times and to give patients more time with me will be the norm.
+No one should ever leave their doctor’s office feeling the way John did in the story above.
 I believe this can be achieved.
 Do you?